pavanskipo/LightningPI/README.md

-# LightningPI_music
+# LightningPI
-Music streaming app using Node.js, MongoDB and Angular
+Media streaming app using Node.js, MongoDB and Angular